emmett-framework/emmett/docs/templates.md

 </html>
 ```

-`include_meta` adds to the *head* the meta you define in the `response` object, for more details about it check out the [appropriate chapter](#) of the documentation.
+`include_meta` adds to the *head* the meta you define in the `response` object,
+for more details about it check out the [appropriate chapter](#) of the
+documentation.

-`include_helpers` adds to your template *jQuery* and an helping javascript from weppy.
-This javascript does 2 things:
+`include_helpers` adds to your template *jQuery* and an helping JavaScript from
+weppy.
+This JavaScript does 2 things:

 * allow you to use the `load_component()` function described next
-* adds a useful `ajax` javascript function to your template
+* adds a useful `ajax` JavaScript function to your template

-The `ajax()` function from weppy is a convenient shortcut to the *jQuery* ajax function and it can be used as follows:
+The `ajax()` function from weppy is a convenient shortcut to the *jQuery* AJAX
+function and it can be used as follows:

 ```javascript
 ajax(url, ['name1', 'name2'], 'target')
 ```

-It asynchronously calls the `url`, passes the values of the field inputs with the name equal to one of the names in the list, then stores the response in the innerHTML of the tag which id equals to `target`.
+It asynchronously calls the `url`, passes the values of the field inputs with
+the name equal to one of the names in the list, then stores the response in the
+innerHTML of the tag which id equals to `target`.

-The third argument can also be the `:eval` string, which lead to the evaluation via javascript of the string returned by the server.
-Seen with an example, if we have an exposed function:
+The third argument can also be the `:eval` string, which lead to the evaluation
+via JavaScript of the string returned by the server.
+Seen with an example,
+if we have an exposed function:

 ```python
 @app.route()